xmrmisterx/tic-tac-toe/README.md

 # tic-tac-toe

+This tic tac toe clone is a terminal game done in Ruby.
+There were some interesting interactions between the 3 classes and their objects, which resulted in us learning a lot about objects, their properties, and how to access data across classes.

-This is a record of our thoughts as we were doing this Odin Project assigment.
+Below is a record of our thoughts as we were doing this Odin Project assigment.
 This one seemed like a big step above the others, as we are using classes now, and at certain points got pretty frustrating.

 We want to create a tic tac toe game that can be played in terminal...
 The assignment says to think carefully about what should be a class, instance variable, and method.
 It also notes to take into consideration what should and shouldn't be shared between classes.